 Herpes and the resulting cold sores can cause skin blistering.

 Erysipelas is an infection caused by the Streptococcus group of bacteria, which produces skin blisters as a symptom.

 More rarely, blisters are the result of a skin condition.
 For many of these rare conditions, the cause is unknown.
 A few skin conditions that cause blisters include:

 - epidermolysis bullosa

 The blisters caused by infections are also temporary, but they may require treatment.
-If you suspect you may be suffering from some type of infection, you should see your doctor for a diagnosis and treatment.
-In addition to medication for the infection, your doctor may be able to give you something to treat the symptoms, including blistering.
+If you suspect you may have some type of infection, you should see your doctor.